iffy-pi/apple-shortcuts/nutrition-shortcut/Tutorial/Tutorial.md

 # Using Nutrition
+*You can access this tutorial in the future from Clear and Other Settings > Tutorial*

 ## The Main Menu
 The main shortcut is **Nutrition**.
 Once started, you are provided with a main menu for all relevant actions: